mattzeunert/mattzeunert.github.io/_posts/2017-01-30-lazy-javascript-parsing-in-v8.md

 Importantly `add` is never parsed fully.
 That both saves the parser time and reduces the memory consumption of V8.

-If we append `add(1, 2)` to our JavaScript code this is the D8 output:
+If we append `add(1, 2)` to our JavaScript code `add` will be parsed at the time of the function call:

 ```
 [parsing script: /Users/mattzeunert/test.js - took 0.608 ms]